-Medicine is available to treat both TB infection and disease.
+Medicine is available to treat both TB infection (latent) and disease (active).
 Since people with TB infection can develop TB disease, a health care provider may prescribe antibiotics to kill off the inactive bacteria to prevent them from becoming active.
 For those with TB disease, a provider will probably prescribe several different antibiotics.
 These medications need to be taken as prescribed and finished — failing to do so can allow the bacteria to become drug-resistant, making the disease even more dangerous and difficult to cure.

 Another reason a person might test positive is because they have received the TB vaccine.
 Many people from countries where TB is prevalent have had the vaccine, and may have a positive skin test.
-A chest x-ray can confirm they do not have TB.
+A chest x-ray can confirm they do not have active TB.